flaf/mcollective-flaf-plugins/README.md

-# Build the package after a git clone

-Just run `debuild -us -uc`.

 # mcollective-flaf-plugins

 This is my Debian package for some mcollective plugins (agent and client) for Ubuntu Trusty and Debian Jessie.
+To build the packages after a `git clone`, just run the command `debuild -us -uc`.

 With the mcollective puppet plugin, to work correctly, you must put in the file `/etc/puppetlabs/mcollective/server.cfg` :